1. Module Outline#

 Reproduction Group Project (Weighting: 50%)

 The final coursework will consist of a programming reproduction exercise where groups will have to implement a methodology from the stats or OR literature as a package.
 This will require students to draw on all concepts and practices covered during the course.
 Besides producing a code repository and report, this component will also include a group presentation and peer assessment component.
 The peer assessment component is included to ensure that each team member is fairly awarded for their contribution to the project.
-The final deadline for this assessment will be in week 25.

 1.6.
 Timeline#